2019 Yuen Long attack: Allegations of misconduct in public office

 Stephen S.N.
-Char, barrister and former Chief Investigator of the Independent Commission Against Corruption, indicated that intentional negligence by police officers who refused to offer public services might have committed the offence of misconduct in public office under the common law.
-On 21 January 2020, eight people injured in the attack, including lawmaker Lam Cheuk-ting, announced that they had filed a lawsuit against the police force, demanding 2.7 million Hong Kong dollars in compensation; Lam stated that the lawsuit had been filed to seek "justice for the victims and for Hong Kong".
+Char, barrister and former chief investigator of the Independent Commission Against Corruption, indicated that intentional negligence by police officers who refused to offer public services might have committed the offence of misconduct in public office under the common law.
+On 21 January 2020, eight people injured in the attack, including lawmaker Lam Cheuk-ting, announced that they had filed a lawsuit against the police force, demanding HK$2.7 million in compensation; Lam stated that the lawsuit had been filed to seek "justice for the victims and for Hong Kong".

-Suspected involvement of Junius Ho
+Allegations against Junius Ho

 In various videos posted online, it was observed that Junius Ho, a Hong Kong politician and a member of the Legislative Council, greeted a group of white-clothed group men, shaking their hands and calling them "heroes", giving them thumbs-up and saying to them "thank you for your hard work."
 At least one of the white-clothed men who shook hands with Ho has been shown to have been inside Yuen Long station during the attacks, leading to allegations that Ho was linked to the attacks.
 But in a video Ho posted on his Facebook page early on 21 July morning, Ho, who lives in Yuen Long, said he came across the group of men in white shirts on the street and took a picture with them.

 Ho said he did not know anything about the attack when greeting them, and the meeting was before the incident.
 However, he also defended the mob at a press conference by saying that the incidents were a "normal reaction to protesters who brought violence to the peaceful community after they stormed the liaison office" and also praised them for "safeguarding" their district.

 The Law Society, of which Ho was once president, said it had received "quite a number of complaints" and is "seriously looking into" calls for disciplinary action against Ho and "conducting reviews on relevant complaints, and will pass the matter to the Solicitors Disciplinary Tribunal if necessary."

 A number of student bodies and alumni associations had openly condemned both his suspected support of the attack, and what they described as his hate speech which had damaged the image of Lingnan University.
 The university issued a statement afterwards, in which it denied that there was any connection between the stance of university and the actions of Ho.
 The statement also highlighted the university's respect for freedom of speech.